 The Wordsworth Trust Collections Search

-Item details: | Topic id equal to person-Wordsworth-Fanny-Eliza-1820-1888 | ||
+Item details: Topic id equal to person-Wordsworth-Fanny-Eliza-1820-1888

 Coleridge, Sara (1802-1852). - Letter, from an unstated address, to Mr. Robinson, at Rydal Mount (?), dated c.1847 (from contents).
 WLMS A / Coleridge, Sara / 44.

-My dear Mr Robinson I have a [question] to ask and a request to make of you, and you are so kind in answering questions - [granting] requests that I do it without fear.
-Do you think that dear Biographia Literaria? - and if you do think so, will you be kind enough to convey my wish to him & ask, for me, his permission?
-You will see why I address this inquiry to you rather than to himself at once.
-I hope you find him in fine fettle, and dear the beloved lakes & hills.
-I suppose that William and his bride are at the Mount.
-I hear sweet accounts of her.
+I have a [question] to ask and a request to make of you, and you are so kind in answering questions - [granting] requests that I do it without fear.
+Do you think that dear Mr Wordsworth would be pleased, rather than otherwise, by my dedicating to him the new edition of the

 content